-3 fatally stabbed, suspect killed by deputy at travel center
+3 fatally stabbed, suspect killed by deputy at rest stop

 KNOXVILLE, Tenn.
-(AP) — A man fatally stabbed three people and wounded a fourth at a Tennessee travel center Tuesday morning before a deputy shot and killed him, authorities said.
+(AP) — A man fatally stabbed three people and wounded a fourth at a Tennessee rest stop and travel center Tuesday morning before a deputy shot and killed him, authorities said.

 The Knox County Sheriff’s Office responded to a call at the Pilot Travel Center off Interstate 40 to find a person with stab wounds outside the store and a man armed with a knife in the parking lot, the Tennessee Bureau of Investigation said in a statement.
 Witnesses identified the man as the suspect and he refused deputies’ demands to drop the weapon, the bureau said.
 As some point during the encounter, a deputy fired, striking and killing the suspect, the statement said.